-- meritocratic equalisation - redistributing an unquestioned 'good' or diversion? - reinforcement of social stratification processes - mapping on to elite practices - assumption that macro (neoliberal) and micro level aspirations will overlap

-(Naidoo, 2006; Walkerdine, 2003)?
+- meritocratic equalisation/ democratising state intervention - redistributing an unquestioned 'good' or diversion? - reinforcement of social stratification processes - mapping on to elite practices - assumption that macro (neoliberal) and micro level aspirations will overlap (Naidoo, 2006; Walkerdine, 2003)?

 A Political Economy of Participation in Higher Education